Maiasaura: Paleobiology

 Studies led by Holly Woodward, Jack Horner, Freedman Fowler et al. have given insight into the life history of Maiasaura, resulting in what is perhaps the most detailed life history of any dinosaur known, and to which all others can be compared.
 From a sample of fifty individual Maiasaura tibiae, it was found that Maiasaurs had a mortality rate of about 89.9% in their first year of life.
 If the animals survived their second year, their mortality rate would drop to 12.7%.
 The animals would spend their next six years maturing and growing.
 Sexual maturity was found to occur in their third year, while skeletal maturity was attained at eight years of age.
 In their eighth year and beyond, the mortality rate for Maiasaura would spike back to around 44.4%.
 The studies that followed also found that Maiasaurs were primarily bipedal as juveniles, and switched to a more quadrupedal stance as they aged.
 It was also found that Maiasaura also included rotting wood in its diet, as well that its environment had a long, dry season prone to drought.
 The results of the study were published in the journal Palaeobiology on September 3, 2015.

 Diet

 A paper from 2007 showed that Maiasaura had a diet consisting of fibrous plants, wood, rotting wood, tree bark, leaves, branches, ferns, angiosperms and possibly grasses.
 This would imply that Maiasaura was both a browser and a grazer.

 Sexual dimorphism

 Studies of Maiasaura by Saitta et al., suggest that one sex was roughly 45% larger than the other according to the mathematical analysis known as size statistics.
-However, it cannot be ascertained at this time whether the larger gender was male or female.
+However, it cannot be ascertained at this time whether the larger sex was male or female.